 This community is special to me for a number of reasons but the most prevalent reason is that it inspires women to go abroad.
 Whether that be to work or live or a combination of both.
 As a female solo living abroad, this speaks to my entire existence.

 A Way Abroad connects women from everywhere to share stories of solo traveling and living abroad.
 There’s even a mentorship program in place for those who would enjoy detailed assistance.
 Have you ever considered solo living abroad?
 Join the conversation by joining the private Facebook group.

 Traveling as a solo female traveler can be massively intimidating.
 Trust me, I get it.
 I was in your shoes once, too.
 Now, after 8 years of living abroad, this avid traveler is prime to assist you with whatever your travel needs may be.

-- Is there solo traveling backpacking routes on the African continent?
+- Are there solo traveling backpacking routes on the African continent?

-- Which airlines participate & support sustainable travel practices?
+- Which airlines participate in & support sustainable travel practices?

 - What are the best ways to prepare to move abroad as a solo female?

 - Do I need a COVID test for the border crossings on my international journey?